+Grief and loss are also experiences that are both startling and unbelievable.
+One can’t imagine a person you’ve loved for what seems like forever, is just not alive anymore.
+Here one day and then poof gone.
 When my father died, the initial shock was so great I literally let out a scream.
-I had been out and when I arrived home there was a note from my husband left on the dining table, and it said I should call him.
-Deep down I knew something wasn’t right and when I called my husband relayed the news that my father had passed away.
+I had been out and when I arrived home there was a note from my husband left on the dining table, it said I should call him.
+Deep down I knew something wasn’t right and when I called, my husband relayed the news that my father had passed away.

 My son and one of my brothers were on active duty in the military at that time so I called the special number I’d been given in case of an emergency to let them know.
 After I hung up the phone I stood in the middle of my bedroom and let out a scream.
-Then, I met my husband’s sister, who is like a sister to me, and we drove up the West Side Highway in Manhattan in silence, to the Allen pavilion where my father had died just a few hours earlier.
+Then, I met my husband’s sister, who is like a sister to me, and we drove up the West Side Highway in Manhattan in silence, to the Allen Pavilion where my father had died just a few hours earlier.
 Thank goodness for my husband who was my moral support at that time.
-But sometime after that, I didn’t want my grief to interfere with my day to day relationship with him, so I hid it.
+But some time after that, I didn’t want my grief to interfere with my day to day relationship with him, so I hid it.
 It would soon become my shadow grief.

-Time would pass and as the pain of my second major loss in 2 years began to ease a bit, and as I began to rebuild my life trying to figure out what I was going to do next, something interesting occurred.
-Although I was no longer in the throes of grief, for my father or my husband, I still knew I would never be the same again.
+Time would pass and as the pain of my second major loss in 4 years began to ease a bit, and as I began to rebuild my life trying to figure out what I was going to do next, something interesting occurred.
+Although I was no longer in the deep throes of grief, for my father or my husband, I still knew I would never be the same again.
 I began to have flashbacks of childhood moments with my dad and memories with my husband Chuck that have, since that time, become a backdrop to my day-to-day life.

 That I should marry a man who gave my son and his nephews many adventures on their numerous expeditions through Central Park, the beautiful park designed by Olmstead & Vaux that Chuck knew like the back of his hand, I can feel the special link to my dad and the Manhattan life which we all held so dear.
 That Chuck’s last visit with me to that park would be when he laid on a bench opposite the tennis courts, and he looked up at the sky, weak from chemotherapy, while I secretly wept, is a memory that I will always have as part of my shadow grief.

 I’ve become accustomed to hearing, seeing and smelling sights and sounds that harken back to special moments with both my dad and my husband Chuck.
 Today, I’m no longer overwhelmed or greatly saddened by these random occurrences, thoughts, sensations.
 I’ve gotten used to the momentary sadness, melancholia or joy that awashes me out of the blue.
-They’re the memories of two people I loved so that will remain with me until I leave this earth.
+They’re the memories of two people I loved so, that will remain with me until I leave this earth.
 These unexpected experiences no longer depress me or detract from my day to day life.
 They’re just the memories that pop up now and then and they have enriched the landscape of my existence here on this planet.
 I am able to weep, smile, feel the feelings and move on.

 To find out more about how you can heal after loss read Brave in a New World:A Guide to Grieving the Loss of a Spouse available on Amazon http://tinyurl.com/jnjs5fu